personium/website/src/en/apiref/003_Common_Limitations_on_HTTP_Implementation.md

+---
+id: 003_Common_Limitations_on_HTTP_Implementation
+title: Common Limitations on HTTP Implementation of Personium
-# Common Limitations on HTTP Implementation of Personium
+sidebar_label: Common Limitations on HTTP Implementation of Personium
+---

 ## Request